singhnav17/Portfolio/README.md

 Proficient in tools like JMeter, Selenium, POSTMAN, and frameworks like Cucumber, I excel in Agile Scrum methodologies.
 At Volante Systems, I achieved a 10% defect rate reduction in a rich SaaS application, conducting cross-platform testing on GCP.

 My career journey spans roles at Hudson Bay Company and Tata Consultancy Services, contributing to system integration, regression, and end-to-end testing.
-Armed with a Master's in Engineering, I bring a robust understanding of SDLC and STLC.
+I bring a robust understanding of SDLC and STLC.

 Let's connect to explore how my skills align with your team's needs.